Stratio/sparta/doc/src/site/sphinx/outputs.rst

 The output of Redis not use the generic implementation with DataFrames, this implementation save each UpdateMetricOperation in redis hash sets.

-For more information for this output you can visit the :doc:`redis`